gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/networking/sdn/manage/Update-Backup-Restore.md

 Status          : Up
 ```

-### <a name="example-use-the-update-networkcontroller-cmdlet"></a>Exemplo: Usar o cmdlet Update-networkcontroller
+### <a name="example-use-the-update-networkcontroller-cmdlet"></a>Exemplo: Use o cmdlet Update-networkcontroller
-Neste exemplo, você vê a saída do `update-networkcontroller` cmdlet para forçar a atualização do controlador de rede.
+Neste exemplo, você vê a saída do cmdlet `update-networkcontroller` para forçar a atualização do controlador de rede.

 >[!IMPORTANT]
 >Execute este cmdlet quando não houver mais atualizações a serem instaladas.